Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Unemployment can strike anyone, anytime.
 Losing your job is a disruptive shot to the ego, not to mention a loss in steady income.

-If it seems as though you’re noticing troubling trends when it comes to substantially sized layoffs, you’re not alone.
+If it seems as though you’re noticing an uptick in substantially sized layoffs, you’re not alone.
 But whether you lost your job at one of the world’s biggest tech companies or were just laid off from a small mom-and-pop shop, there are some actions you want to avoid.
-Here are a few mistakes people make after finding themselves unemployed.
+Here are some of the biggest mistakes after losing your job — and how to avoid making them yourself.

 Signing a divorce, marriage dissolution documents and agreement.
 Wife and husband hands, wedding rings and legal papers for signature on a wooden table, lawyer office